Ford suspends or cuts output at plants due to chip shortage - NewsBreak

 Ford suspends or cuts output at plants due to chip shortage

-DETROIT, Feb 14 (Reuters) - Ford Motor Co (F.N) said on Monday it will continue idling some of its assembly plants in the week of Feb.
+DETROIT (Reuters) - Ford Motor Co said on Monday it will continue idling some of its assembly plants in the week of Feb.
 14 due to the global semiconductor shortage.

 The U.S. automaker will idle production at its Ohio Assembly Plant as well as the production line for the Transit van at its Kansas City Assembly Plant, spokeswoman Kelli Felker said in an email.
 It also will operate with reduced shifts at its Kentucky Truck, Chicago and Dearborn (Michigan) Truck assembly plants.